TrotylTN/xFS/testcase.md

 2018-04-24 22:14:25.363220: Client 192.168.3.3:5105 in cache is not reachable now, removed from clients list.
 ~~~

-The server will find out that the clients in file have gone, then remove them from the `connectedNodes` list
+The server would find out that the clients in file had left, then removed them from the `connectedNodes` list

 ### C. 2 clients and 0 server with cache:
 ##### 1. Enter `make node1` in terminal